fsuri/Basil_SOSP21_artifact/README.md

 # SOSP21 Artifact Evaluation #108
 This is the repository for the Artifact Evaluation of SOSP'21 submission #108: "Basil: Breaking up BFT with ACID transactions".

-For all questions about the artifact that do not require anonymity please e-mail (or message over google hangouts) "fs435@cornell.edu".
-For specific questions about 1) building the codebase or 2) running TxBFTSmart, aditionally please CC zw494@cornell.edu.
-For questions about 3) running TxHotstuff, please CC yz2327@cornell.edu, and 4) for questions about the experiment scripts or Cloudlab, please  CC mlb452@cornell.edu.
+For all questions about the artifact that do not require anonymity please e-mail (or message over google hangouts) Florian Suri-Payer <fs435@cornell.edu>.
+For specific questions about 1) building the codebase or 2) running TxBFTSmart, additionally please
+CC Zheng Wang <zw494@cornell.edu>.
+For questions about 3) running TxHotstuff, please CC Yunhao Zhang <yz2327@cornell.edu>, and 4) for questions about the experiment scripts or Cloudlab, please  CC Matthew Burke <matthelb@cs.cornell.edu>.

 # Table of Contents